sufianadnan/Chapter5_6_The_-Art_of_Network_Penetration_Testing_guide/README.md

 - `chapter5.md`: Contains exercises and walkthroughs from Chapter 5, detailing specific penetration testing techniques and tools.
 - `chapter6.md`: Provides a comprehensive guide for Chapter 6 exercises, focusing on advanced penetration testing strategies and exploitation.
+- `mssqli.md`: Provides a comprehensive guide to install Mss CLI on Kali and troubleshoot possible issues.